17th day of December in the year 2140

 She smirked.
 “Well, someone had to take your place.”

-Jason was a lankier, less bulky version of his older brother.
+Spencer was a lankier, less bulky version of his older brother.
 His hair, though the same shade, fell just past his shoulders.
-Jason smirked and winked at the human; she cocked an eyebrow before bringing her attention to the third and final young man.
+Spencer smirked and winked at the human; she cocked an eyebrow before bringing her attention to the third and final young man.

 “And that’s Fletcher Ward, our headman.”